 New York - For many dealers of a certain age it seems just a few scant years ago that prognosticators everywhere were signaling the death knell of the antiques business.
-Opinions at every turn summed up the demise with a sobering prediction that 'old' would never return.
-But within a few short years, a new generation of buyers and sellers appeared, and so did the predictions.
+Opinions at every turn summed up the industry's demise with a sobering prediction that old would never return.
+But within a few short years, a new generation of buyers and sellers had suddenly appeared, and so did the predictions.

 However, after witnessing a decade of declining sales and changing tastes, a funny thing happened on the way to the antique market...
 Millennials began to take an interest in their past.
 Not the far flung past mind you, but the past associated with their parents and grandparents - the funky looking Danish credenzas in the living room and starburst clocks on the kitchen walls.
 Little by little, the interest spread upward and outward to include '60s bean-bag chairs and '70s space-age modular furniture, until by the middle of the 21st century's second decade, millennials had completely reshaped the collectible nature of the decorative arts market.

 For the older antique dealer this move marked what appeared to be a renaissance of collecting, but one that was hard to track and difficult to predict.
 Were the market changes real, or just a fad?
 Was the younger generations interest in the past here to stay or just a fleeting fancy?

 For most industry insiders the answer came around 2010 with the growing influence of massive vintage buying and selling sites such as Etsy and Bonanza.
 Recognizing the surging interest in collecting by the upstart millennials, many long-established dealers began to segue from period pieces to more consumer driven commercial objects from the midpoint of the 20th century onward.
 'Brown' may have been out, but kitsch was in, and there was plenty of it to go around.